flyingsky/flyingsky.github.io/_posts/2024-12-15-flyingsky-works-again.md

 title: FlyingSky Blog Works again
 ---

 I decided to update my flyingsky github.io to support multiple categories except the existing post, so I could write different topics, such as some personal life thoughts in Chinese, my native language.
-I find the [jekyll-paginate-v2](https://github.com/sverrirs/jekyll-paginate-v2) and its [category example](https://github.com/sverrirs/jekyll-paginate-v2/tree/master/examples/02-category).
-Once I copy the [same config](https://github.com/sverrirs/jekyll-paginate-v2/blob/master/examples/02-category/_config.yml) and push to my github page, my https://flyingsky.github.io is down.
+I find the jekyll-paginate-v2 has a good category example.
+Once I copy the it's example to update my site, this website, https://flyingsky.github.io, is down.
 After trying several times to fix it without local setup, the problem is still there.
 Because it's down for several weeks, I lost 0.02 cents from Google Adsense.
 To earn that back, I decided to save this site.

 ### Set up local environment